Sikerdebaard/r-estimates-nl/README.md

 Please note that the green line displays the median of all the models estimated curves.
 This means that 50% of the predicted values are above the median line and 50% of the predicted values are below the median line.
 The green area shows the predicted curves between the 5th and 95th percentile.

-## Model descriptions
+## Model results
-Now follow a series of model descriptions.
+Now follows a series of model results.

 ### Combined model
 The combined model uses time series data on sewage, case-counts (case-reports, nursing homes, municipal case counts) and hospital / icu admissions.